 This started distinct growing seasons, bird migrations, and human time measurement and navigation.

-Time, as we measure it, started in Day 4, so our calendar days didn't even exist in Days 1, 2 and 3.
+Time, as we measure it, started on Day 4, so our calendar days didn't even exist in Days 1, 2, and 3.
 Therefore, the phrase 'and there was morning and there was evening' – used in all six days of creation – does not refer to our calendar days.

 'By the seventh day God had finished the work he had been doing; so on the seventh day he rested from all his work.
 Then God blessed the seventh day and made it holy, because on it he rested from all the work of creating that he had done' (Genesis 2:2-3).

 In 'days' one through six, the biblical account of God's creative acts in each period concluded with this phrase: 'And there was evening and there was morning – the [number] day.'
 But that phrase is missing for 'day' seven.